From Confidence to Collapse in LLM Factual Robustness: Experiments and Results

 \subsection{Entropy of true distribution}

 Besides temperature, we analyze the entropy levels of generated answers to understand how entropy interacts with temperature-induced distribution shifts without compromising factual accuracy.
 To standardize our entropy measurements, we use \(\log_{10}\) instead of \(\log_2\), ensuring that the maximum entropy value is fixed at 1.
 The theoretical upper bound of entropy for a given probability distribution is determined by \(\log(n)\), where \(n\) represents the number of possible outcomes -- in our case, the number of candidate tokens at a given position.
-Since we restrict the top token choices to 10, the maximum entropy value in our setup is \(\log_{10}(10) = 1\).
+Since we restrict the top token choices to 10\footnote{The restriction is necessary due to API limitations for GPT-4o-mini.
+In order to be consistent, we apply the same limit to all models.}, the maximum entropy value in our setup is \(\log_{10}(10) = 1\).

 \paragraph{Entropy vs. Breaking Temperature.} We begin by analyzing the relationship between the baseline entropy of correct answers -- i.e., the entropy over correctly generated tokens at \( t=0 \) -- and the temperature at which these answers become incorrect due to token selection shifts.
 For each sample, we determine the first temperature level where the model’s accuracy drops below a predefined threshold of 0.5, hence we say that the model ``breaks''.\footnote{We define a significant degradation as an accuracy drop below 50\%.} Once the breaking temperature \( t_b \) is identified for each sample, we compute the entropy of the originally correct answer's token distribution at \( t=0 \).
 Entropy is calculated at each token position and then averaged across all tokens in the answer, yielding a single entropy score per response.